Blog

 Spring Condo Maintenance Checklist: Key Tasks Every Condo Board Should Address

-Spring is a season of renewal—not just for nature, but also for your condominium community.
-As winter recedes, your condo board needs to proactively assess building conditions, ensure resident safety, and tackle essential maintenance tasks.
-A strategic spring maintenance checklist helps your board protect property value, anticipate future expenses, and build a safer, more attractive community.
+Spring is a season of renewal, not only for nature but for your condominium community.
+As winter recedes, it is time for condo boards to assess building conditions, ensure resident safety, and complete essential spring condo maintenance tasks.

 1. Exterior Building Inspections